Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

     ![scenarios](../pic/scenarios.svg){ align=left }

+Two use-cases arise from the utilization of Taipy scenarios:

+### - Use case 1 :
-A scenario represents one instance of a business problem to solve.
-Each new business problem instance is represented by a new scenario.
+Each _scenario_ represents a distinct instance of a business problem.

 With Taipy, end-users can create, store, edit, and execute various scenarios within the same application.

 !!! example